Top Five Dangers of Self-Driving Cars

 3. Cybersecurity Vulnerabilities and Hacking

-4. Limitations in Handling Adverse Weather and Unforeseen Conditions
+4. Limits in Bad Weather and Unusual Conditions

 5. System Handoffs and Human Override Challenges